nikos-kekatos/SpaceEx-tutorials/Documentation/docs/plotting.md

 ## `LazySets.jl` (Julia)

-[LazySets.jl](https://github.com/juliareach/LazySets.jl) is part of [JuliaReach](https://github.com/juliareach), an online organization that develops tools for reachability computations of dynamical systems in [Julia](https://julialang.org/).
+[LazySets.jl](https://github.com/juliareach/LazySets.jl) is part of [JuliaReach](https://github.com/juliareach), a project developing tools for reachability computations of dynamical systems in [Julia](https://julialang.org/).

 This is the more feature-rich alternative, since there are many plotting backends available.
 The following example was obtained with the `Plotly` backend.